Kunull/Writeups/docs/Pwn College/Building a Web Server.md

 ### Writing file content

-The connection we wna tot write to has the file descriptor `4`.
+The connection we want to write to has the file descriptor `4`.

 We are again going to write from the stack pointed to by `rsp`.